Obama paints Trump as no friend of the working class

 "By so many measures, America is stronger and more prosperous than when we started out on this journey together," Obama said.

-Clinton, who was Obama's secretary of state during his first term, rested at her home in the New York City suburb of Chappaqua, from pneumonia.
-She was diagnosed with pneumonia on Friday but she kept it secret until she nearly collapsed in on Sunday at a ceremony in Manhattan marking the Sept.
+Clinton, who was Obama's secretary of state during his first term, rested at her home in the New York City suburb of Chappaqua, as she recovers from pneumonia.
+She was diagnosed with pneumonia on Friday but she kept it secret until she nearly collapsed on Sunday at a ceremony in Manhattan marking the Sept.
 11, 2001, attacks.

+She is to return to the campaign trail on Thursday, her spokesman Nick Merrill said Tuesday evening.

+Her campaign said in a statement that she will deliver remarks in Greensboro, North Carolina, on Thursday and "discuss her vision for an America that is stronger together."

+With his daughter Ivanka at his side, Trump also appeared to support equal pay for women, traditionally a core issue for Democrats.

+"We need working mothers to be fairly compensated for their work and have access to affordable quality child care for their work," Trump said.

-At a rally in Des Moines, Trump steered clear of mentioning her illness but stepped up efforts to wring maximum advantage from Clinton’s controversial comment that his supporters are “deplorables."
+As he did earlier in the day at a rally in Des Moines, Trump steered clear of mentioning Clinton's illness but stepped up efforts to wring maximum advantage from her controversial comment that his supporters are “deplorables."

-"While my opponent slanders you as deplorable and irredeemable, I call you hardworking American patriots who love your country and want a better future for all of our people," said Trump, who tried to portray the former first lady as out of touch with ordinary Americans.
+"While my opponent slanders you as deplorable and irredeemable, I call you hardworking American patriots who love your country," said Trump, who has tried to portray the former first lady as out of touch with ordinary Americans.

 Clinton said in a speech last week that half of Trump's supporters belong "in a basket of deplorables" and accused them of being racist and homophobic.
 She later said she regretted the remark.